edoddridge/aronnax/docs/about_aronnax.rst

 n layer mode
 --------------------

-The n layer mode is more expensive, because TODO; but admits a more realistic simulation, in that the effect of the ocean floor is included.
+The n layer mode is more expensive, because the integration method is party implicit (to wit, solves a system of equations to ensure non-divergence of the barotropic flow).
+This tends to cost an extra factor of one grid side length in the run time, but admits a more realistic simulation, in that the effect of the ocean floor is included.

 Governing Equations